udenshakya/Photomania-Frontend/README.md

 Photomania Front-end

-This is a Photomania project that allows user to explore interesing post shared by others and share your posts on the platform.
+This is Photomania project that allows user to explore interesting post shared by others and share your posts on the platform.

 ## Table of contents